thenumbernine/js-util/README.md

 	- targetMat, mvMat, projMat are all convenient but not always used/useful
 	- likewise, 'static'... should it be asserted by the presence of pos/angle?  should it always be true/false unless specified otherwise?
 	- speaking of defaults, should parent auto-attach to root, or only when specified?

-# other libraries I'm using
-- gl-matrix 3.4.1 - used by all webgl projects
-- jquery ... a few dif versions ...
-- numeric javascript 1.2.6
-- cryptojs-3.1.2.min.js - used by socialbrowsing

-- fancybox 2.1.5 - used by main and everything that uses main's system

-- webgl-debug.js - used by universe
-- mediawiki.api.js wikipedia api, i think used by universe

-- showdown-1.9.1.min.js - used by symbolic-lua for rendering the README.md
-- webgl-debug.js ?? who is using this?